-A few of the government agencies that report to CAIVRS are:
+A few of the government agencies that report to CAIVRS are the:

 If CAIVRS shows you're delinquent on a federal debt, HUD (which manages the database) will provide: